 - I don’t know how – can simply become – I don’t know how yet

 - I am dumb – can become – I am figuring things out still

 - I can’t ( throw a ball etc…) – I am still learning how to throw a ball.
 And then get your child asking – who can I ask to help me learn this better?

 Another activity is to watch a sporting event together.
-Point out the coaches, watch you tubes of how good coaches break things down to very small steps.
+Point out the coaches, watch You Tube videos of how good coaches break things down to very small steps.
 Nobody is good at everything all at once.
 It is perseverance that makes things work.

-When children gain a constructive inner voice, not only helps their social and emotional skills, it creates a more intelligent, being.
-Studies show that children who ask more questions, seek more help in school do far better academically.
+When children gain a constructive inner voice, it not only helps their social and emotional skills, it creates a more intelligent being.
+Studies show that children who ask more questions, seek more help in school, and do far better academically.